 A: Within the bounds of its resources, the WAI will endeavor to provide the staff needed by the PHA to notably improve its information system infrastructure.
 But placement of staff beyond those initially requested is not expected.

-Q: If PHA serves a population of 300,000, are they excluded?
-Will requirements for serving a population of 300,000 or more look different in the future?
+Q: If PHA serves a population of 100,000, are they excluded?